UtrechtUniversity/research-engineering/docs/manuals/rclone-config.md

 12. Confirm your settings by typing `y`.
 13. Choose `q` to quit the menu.

-Test whether everything is setup correctly by typing:
+Test whether everything is setup correctly by typing the following command in the terminal, if necessary change `surfdrive:` to any other name chosen in step 2.:

 ```
 rclone lsd surfdrive:
 ```

-Change `surfdrive:` to any other name chosen in step 2.

 If everything is setup correctly, you should see a list of files and folders that are present on your SURFdrive.